recoilphp/recoil/README.md

 not yet define a mechanism for cancellation of pending promises.
 As such, terminating a coroutine that is waiting on a promise simply causes the promise resolution to be ignored.

-The [promise-dns example](examples/stream-file) demonstrates using the [React DNS component](https://github.com/reactphp/dns), a promised-based API, to resolve several domain names concurrently.
+The [promise-dns example](examples/promise-dns) demonstrates using the [React DNS component](https://github.com/reactphp/dns), a promised-based API, to resolve several domain names concurrently.
+[This example](examples/promise-dns-react) shows the same functionality implemented without **Recoil**.

 ### Using an existing event-loop